 The Best Drone for the Job is…

 The best option and the most trusted drone for real estate professionals is the DJI Phantom 4 Pro.
 The new version 2.0 is the best photography drone that you can buy under $2000 and is a technological marvel.
-It has a best in class camera and full obstacle avoidance.
+It has the best in class camera and full obstacle avoidance.
 It is also backed by the most trusted company in aerial photography, DJI.
+It has the best camera and is probably the most capable option out there.
+However, the Mavic 2 series of drones are smaller, less expensive, easier to transport, and are less likely to draw a crowd.
+One of the Mavics might be a better option unless you need the absolute best.
 Learn more about the Phantom 4 Pro V2.0 HERE.

 |Order the Phantom 4 Pro from DJI||Order the Phantom 4 Pro from Amazon|